MANTRA-Chain/mantrachain/x/guard/README.md

 - `kind`: kind of RequiredPrivileges items that were queried.
 - `pagination`: page response parameters.

-##### QueryGetLockedRequest

-Request type for the Locked RPC method.

-Fields:

-- `index`: index of the Locked item to be queried.
-- `kind`: kind of Locked item to be queried.

-##### QueryGetLockedResponse

-Response type for the Locked RPC method.

-Fields:

-- `index`: index of the Locked item that was queried.
-- `locked`: whether the item is locked or not.
-- `kind`: kind of Locked item that was queried.

-##### QueryAllLockedRequest

-Request type for the LockedAll RPC method.

-Fields:

-`pagination`: page request parameters.
-`kind`: kind of Locked items to be queried.

-##### QueryAllLockedResponse

-Response type for the LockedAll RPC method.

-Fields:

-- `indexes`: list of indexes of the Locked items.
-- `locked`: list of boolean values indicating whether each item is locked or not.
-- `kind`: kind of Locked items that were queried.
-- `pagination`: page response parameters.

 ## Events

 The Guard module emits the following events: